Effective Date: February 9, 2023

 You may use the HCP Services only for lawful purposes and in accordance with these Terms.
 You agree not to use the HCP Services:

-- In any way that violates any federal, state or local law or regulation or professional rule applicable to you and your use of the HCP Services including, without limitation, those relating to patient privacy, medical care and treatment including the Health Insurance Portability and Accountability Act (HIPAA), physician self-referrals (the Stark law), or faxes or text messaging (the Telephone Consumer Protection Act).
+- In any way that violates any federal, state or local law or regulation or professional rule applicable to you and your use of the HCP Services including, without limitation, those relating to patient privacy, medical care and treatment including the Health Insurance Portability and Accountability Act, physician self-referral laws (including, but not limited to, the federal the Stark law), or faxes or text messaging (including, but not limited to, the Telephone Consumer Protection Act).